replicate/keepsake/python/README.md

 This will make `import replicate` work anywhere on your machine, symlinked to this directory so it updates as you code.

-## Use development Python library for `replicate run`

-It is difficult to use the development version of the Python library when running inside `replicate run` on a remote machine.

-The CLI has a `REPLICATE_DEV_PYTHON_PACKAGE` environment variable that will make it install that Python package as part of the Docker build.
-For example, replacing path to the path this README is in:

-    REPLICATE_DEV_PYTHON_PACKAGE=/path/to/python/dist/replicate-0.1.23-py3-none-manylinux1_x86_64.whl replicate run python train.py

-Now this package is installed in the `replicate run` environment.

-You'll probably want to run `make build` in the directory above this readme first to generate the package in `python/dist/`.

 ## Build package

 You must build the entire project.
 See the README in the directory above.